Login with Patreon to Remove Ads

 Space Station Silhouette on the Moon

 What’s that unusual spot on the Moon?
 It’s the International Space Station.
-Using precise timing, the Earth-orbiting space platform was photographed in front of a partially lit gibbous Moon last month.
-The featured composite, taken from Payson, Arizona, USA last month, was intricately composed by combining, in part, many 1/2000-second images from a video of the ISS crossing the Moon.
+Using precise timing, the Earth-orbiting space platform was photographed in front of a partially lit gibbous Moon in 2019.
+The featured image was taken from Palo Alto, California, USA with an exposure time of only 1/667 of a second.
+In contrast, the duration of the transit of the ISS across the entire Moon was about half a second.
 A close inspection of this unusually crisp ISS silhouette will reveal the outlines of numerous solar panels and trusses.
-The bright crater Tycho is visible on the upper left, as well as comparatively rough, light colored terrain known as highlands, and relatively smooth, dark colored areas known as maria.
-On-line tools can tell you when the International Space Station will be visible from your area.
+The bright crater Tycho is visible on the lower left, as well as comparatively rough, light colored terrain known as highlands and relatively smooth, dark colored areas known as maria.
+Downloadable apps can tell you when the International Space Station will be visible from your area.
+APOD Turns 30!: Free Public Lecture in Cork, Ireland on June 24

 Courtesy of NASA Astronomy Picture of the Day